 I started making this frozen delight for our Fourth of July gathering about five years ago using my mom’s recipe.
 An Oreo crust is topped with a mixture of marshmallow creme, creme de menthe and whipped cream and then frozen.
 Easy, peasy.
 One neighbor, in particular, always gets an extra slice to take home.

 His wife, Sharon, is “helping” him diet by limiting her baking, and I got an email about a week before the holiday with his annual request for this grasshopper pie.
 And he denies even liking desserts!
 Anyone who is that fond of one of my desserts gets a huge slice PLUS a doggy bag for a midnight snack.

 Tips for Making a Frozen Pie

-- When you make ice cream or a frozen no-bake pie, the flavors are usually dulled by the freezing process.
+- PRO-Tip: When you make ice cream or a frozen no-bake pie, the flavors are usually dulled by the freezing process.
 The creme de menthe in this pie provides an intense mint flavor that is mellowed by the marshmallow cream, whipped cream and time in the freezer.

 - To ensure perfect textured filling, carefully fold in the whipped cream or whipped topping if called for in the recipe.
 Folding is when you use a rubber spatula and lift a portion of mixture up from the bottom of the mixing bowl and flip it over to gently combine.
 Repeat this gentle circular motion over and over, rotating the bowl, until the mixture is homogeneous.